atikul-islam-sajib/ESRGAN/README.md

 ### Dataset Organization for srgan

-The dataset is organized into three categories for SRGAN.
+The dataset is organized into three categories for ESRGAN.
 Each category directly contains paired images and their corresponding lower resolution images and higher resolution, stored together to simplify the association between lower resolution and higher resolution images .

 ## Directory Structure: